We booked our week-long stay in April at La Pergola through Travelzoo as a last-minute break and had no real idea what to expect.

 The location itself has got to be the best in this region of Mallorca.
 Compared with the other nearby very tourist-heavy resorts like Magaluf, Palmanova and the rest, Port Andtratx has a really pleasant, up-market feel to it.

-It’s a small, quiet town surrounding a marina full of £multi-million yachts.
+It’s a small, quiet town surrounding a marina full of glamorous and expensive-looking yachts.
 Despite being quite small, there are plenty of restaurants, cafes, bars and other amenities like a decent supermarket, pharmacies and so on.

 Port Andratx town and marina is about 10-minute walk from the hotel (along the waterfront, so an enjoyable walk).
 The hotel itself is tucked away in a really quiet cul-de-sac in peaceful, picturesque surroundings.